Gene-Weaver/LeafMachine2/README.md

 The GUI has most of the setting described below and is a great place to start.

 > **Note:** If you previously installed LeafMachine2, we recommend rebuilding your venv from scratch before trying to run the latest updates.
 To get the latest updates, use `cd` to move into your LeafMachine2 directory, build and activate your virtual environment, then run `git pull`.
 If you made local changes to your repo, you may have to stash or --force overwrite your local changes (or just install LM2 in a new local directory).

+# Creating a Desktop Shortcut

+For Windows installations, you can create a desktop shortcut to launch the GUI.
+Activate your virtual environment, then run `python create_desktop_shortcut.py`.
+In the terminal you will need to follow the instructions by selecting the location where you want to save the shortcut, and then selecting the virtual environment's folder `venv_LM2`.
+Your shortcut should appear.

 # Using LeafMachine2